-Learn a trade with our CPC31320 Certificate III in Wall and Floor Tiling
+CPC31320 Certificate III in Wall and Floor Tiling – Learn on the Job as an Apprentice

 A tiler transforms floor and wall spaces using tiles to create protective and decorative finishes.
 This high in demand job is required in commercial and residential constructions and developments, as well as structures such as swimming pools and spas.

-Gain the skills and knowledge required to work as a tiler in the building and construction industry with our CPC31320 Certificate III in Wall and Floor Tiling trade apprentice training.
+Gain the skills and knowledge required to work as a tiler in the building and construction industry with our CPC31320 Certificate III in Wall and Floor Tiling course.

 We deliver our tiling apprentice training throughout Queensland.

-This course is delivered over 4 years in conjunction with a paid apprenticeship.
+This course is delivered over 4 years under an Apprenticeship Pathway, meaning you must be employed as an apprentice to train with us.
 You will combine practical training with on-the-job experience to gain a qualification to work as a tiler.

 Learn how to use tiles of various materials to create protective and decorative finishes to new installations or renovation work on interior and exterior surfaces.